mateusrc-dev/ignite-quiz/README.md

 - useAnimatedStyle - we let's use for creating the animated styles
 - Animated - for become a component in an animated component

+### The expo-haptics lib was also used to activate device vibration in certain user interactions, in addition to other libs

+## steps to test the application on your machine:

+- download the repository and use the 'npm run start' command in the terminal within the application's main repository
+- emulate the Android system on your Windows with Android Studio

 ## 📝 License

 This project is under the MIT license.
 See the [LICENSE](LICENSE) file for more details.